 However, things are different today.
 The first tool to come around was a reverse image search.
 Using this type of search, brands can see if their images are being used by unauthorized channels.
 The search algorithm will return results that are on the web and that are similar to the input photo.
 Since the search doesn’t rely on keywords, it can return pages that are written in other languages, as well.

 While a reverse image search is useful, it’s still limited to returning pictures that are fairly similar to the input photo.
-But one technology trend in 2020 takes things to the next level: image recognition software.
+But one technology trend takes things to the next level: image recognition software.
 In our survey, 37% of respondents said they expect image recognition software to impact brand protection.

 With this tool, a brand can teach a neural network to look for a specific image, i.e. a logo, inside other images.
 The more data and images you give to the software, the smarter it gets.
 After sufficient training, a neural network could retrieve any public page that has the LV logo.
 At that point, the brand could filter for posts with contact information or prices.
 The brand could also monitor how customers and fans share their images in this way.